2025 WVB Finals

 Sticht Lecture Hall

-How it works
+How it went down

 Each team advancing to the finals made it through a rigorous round of review by independent reviewers, who scored the teams’ pitches based on criteria such as their solution to a real problem, their forecasted costs & revenue, and their unfair advantage.